Aditiii29/EDUCO-AgentForce-AI/README.md

 Uses Apex-based data instead of Data Cloud (so it works in Dev/Sandbox orgs)

+📚 Data Library Integration

+This project also uses Salesforce Data Library to provide EDUCO’s static university information.

+I uploaded the official EDUCO course PDF to the Data Library, allowing the AgentForce assistant to:

+Read and understand EDUCO’s stream names

+Access descriptions and structure from the PDF

+Combine Data Library knowledge + Apex logic

+Respond more accurately to student queries

+Apex handles dynamic fee calculations.
+Data Library provides long-form educational content for better grounding.

 💰 Fee & GST Retrieval

 Returns fixed Registration Fee: ₹1500